dynamsoft-docs/capture-vision-docs/license/index.md

 # License Initialization

+This guide outlines the steps required to initialize a license for the following Dynamsoft products:

+* Dynamsoft Barcode Reader
+* Dynamsoft Capture Vision
+* MRZ Scanner

-## Get a License
+## Obtaining a License

 ### Trial License

-To test Dynamsoft SDKs, request a 30-day trial license through the [Request a Trial License](https://www.dynamsoft.com/customer/license/trialLicense/?utm_source=docs&product=dcv) link.
+To evaluate Dynamsoft SDKs, you can request a 30-day trial license by clicking [Request a Trial License](https://www.dynamsoft.com/customer/license/trialLicense/?utm_source=docs&product=dcv).

-> Note that the trial you get will support all the following products:
->
-> 1. Dynamsoft Barcode Reader
-> 2. Dynamsoft Document Normalizer
-> 3. Dynamsoft Label Recognizer
-> 4. Dynamsoft Camera Enhancer
-> 5. Dynamsoft Code Parser

 ### Full License

-For using Dynamsoft SDKs in production, [Contact us](https://www.dynamsoft.com/company/contact/?utm_source=docs&product=dcv) to purchase a full license.
+For production use, please [contact our sales team](https://www.dynamsoft.com/company/contact/?utm_source=docs&product=dcv) to purchase a full license.

-## Activate the License
+## Activating the License

-The following code snippets demonstrate how to activate a license.
+The following code snippets provide guidance on how to activate the license for your application.

 <div class="sample-code-prefix template2"></div>
 >- JavaScript